gaperton/ionic-views/docs/optimization-guidelines.md

 Nah, it's not!
 Surprisingly, **tests shows that the first option consumes less memory**.
 In this case, *"dayToSchedule" function's bytecode takes more memory than the preallocated "days" object (~300 vs 80 bytes)*.
 Since both the heap and the code share the same 64K memory quote, replacing an object with switch statement makes the situation worse.

-## Static vs dynamic resource allocation, and function size
+## Static vs dynamic resource allocation, and function cost

 Now let's take the `days` object from the previous example, and try to wrap its creation in a function.
 It might seem that if we delay the object creation to the moment when it will be really needed, it will help us to save some memory.